-REDstack is working fully and successfully on the development, scale-up and future marketing of the generation of energy from differences in salinity, often referred to as Salinity Gradient Power (SGP).
-This form of energy - often now called Blue Energy - was first described in 1954 by the English researcher Pattle in the journal Nature.
-Of course, the principle had to be translated into actual process technology and equipment, which is technically sound, resistant and stays intact in operation, and which is price-wise accepted by users.
-That is the source of REDstack's mission.
+REDstack is working intensively and successfully on the development, scaling up and future commercialisation of energy generation from differences in salinity, often referred to as Salinity Gradient Power (SGP).
+This form of energy - often called Blue Energy - was first described in 1954 by the English researcher Pattle in the journal Nature.
+Of course, the principle had to be translated into actual process technology and equipment that is technically sound, resistant, and stays in one piece, and is accepted by users in terms of price.
+This is the source of REDstack's mission.

 In order to be able to use this salt expansion for energy generation, this mixing process will have to take place in a controlled manner.
 In principle, two options are available for this.
 The first option is to install a membrane between salt and fresh water that only allows water through and blocks salt.
 Mixing can now only take place through water transport from fresh to salt.
 This phenomenon is called osmosis.
 A pressure of 25 bar can develop in the salt water compartment.
 The pressure of the salt water increases and can be used to drive a turbine.
 This technique is called Pressure Retarded Osmosis (PRO).